Profits and Gains from Business or Profession (PGBP)

 • No deduction is allowed for non-taxable businesses like.
 Agricultural income in India is exempt.

-• No deduction is allowed in respect of the depreciation of investment.
+• No deduction is allowed with respect to the depreciation of investment.

 Method of Accounting